 I have given literary translation workshops to both mixed-language groups (British Library, British Centre for Literary Translation at University of East Anglia, Durham University MA Creative Writing Programme, Nottingham Literature Festival), as well as running and co-running workshops for emerging German to English literary translators (University College London, New Books in German Emerging Translators Programme).

-Creative Writing and Literary Translation Mentor
+Literary Translation Mentor

 I’m currently mentoring: